GoddyOtuwho/enterprise-modernization-factory/docs/interview-walkthrough.md

 ## How This Architecture Evolves

-This design is intentionally **not static**.
+This design is intentionally not static and is expected to evolve as organizational needs, workloads, and operational maturity change.

-Examples of evolution:
+Examples of evolution include:
-- Additional data services added without impacting the platform
+- Additional data services added without impacting the platform or applications
-- Multiple application teams deploying independently
+- Multiple application teams deploying independently without coordination overhead
-- Observability integrations extended to external tools
+- Observability integrations extended to external APM, logging, or SIEM tools
-- The same reasoning applies whether the underlying platform is AWS, Azure, or GCP;
-the structure and intent remain constant even as services change.
+- The same reasoning applied across AWS, Azure, or GCP—the structure and intent remain constant even as specific services change

-The structure scales with the organization.
+The architecture scales not just in size, but in **organizational complexity**, supporting more teams, workloads, and governance requirements over time.

 ---